imarsman/goproject/README.md

 website has instructions for installing the task tool, including using Go to do the build and install if you have Go installed.
 Taskdev is a lot like Gitlab's gitlab-ci.yml file in terms of being able to execute code, set variables, and use environment variables.
-It's syntax for variable epansion is slightly different from that of Gitlab's gitlab-ci.yml because Taskdev uses Go's build in templating language with a few helper functions and variables added.
+Its syntax for variable epansion is slightly different from that of Gitlab's gitlab-ci.yml because Taskdev uses Go's build in templating language with a few helper functions and variables added.